TKUwengkunduo/STM32_LCD16x2/README.md

 | `LCD16_BlinkCursor(void)` | Enables cursor blinking. |
 | `LCD16_StopBlink(void)` | Disables cursor blinking. |
 | `LCD16_PrintStr(const char *str)` | Prints a string starting from the current cursor position. |

+---

+## License

+MIT License — Free to use and modify.

+---

+Happy coding with your STM32 + LCD!